At Least You Can Learn About Olive Oil

 As is typical with PixL movies, this has a lot more going on than the typical Hallmark.
-In this one we have 3 romances: Small (the dad and his housekeeper), Medium (the black sidekick) and Large.
+In this one, we have 3 romances: Small (the dad and his housekeeper), Medium (the black sidekick), and Large.
 Large being the main story of a spoiled entitled rich boy who falls for a hardworking EMT with her eye on medical school.
-Because of the juggling of 3 plot-lines, plus the getting into medical school story, this story percolates along at quite a good pace and kept my interest.
+Because of the juggling of 3 plot lines, plus the getting into medical school story, this story percolates along at quite a good pace and kept my interest.
 I must say this 2017 story was a bit ahead of its time.
 The worthy EMT was denied a place in med school once because she was jumped over by someone way down the waiting list because of his/her large donation to the school.
 She is understandably bitter about that.
-This plot point provides the conflict when she thinks rich boy did the same for her.
+This plot point provides the conflict when she thinks the rich boy did the same for her.
 It’s a good thing Hallmark didn’t make this one with their one time regular Lori Loughlin as a cast member.

 June 7, 2020